MQTTCool/auth-hook-example/README.md

 provided in the `deploy.zip` file from the Install section above, follow these
 steps:

-* Get the `ls-mqtt-hook-interface.jar` file from the latest MQTT Extender distribution, and copy it into the `lib` directory.
 * Assuming javac and jar are available on the path, from the command line run:
   ```sh
   javac -classpath ./lib/ls-mqtt-hook-interface.jar -d ./classes ./src/mqttextender.auth_demo/hooks/*.java